Spot risks early

 Caps exist for a reason.
 The question is whether you find out before or after the partner does.
-Everflow already ships cap controls — per-offer daily / weekly / monthly / global caps across conversion / payout / revenue / click, threshold alerts at user-defined percentages, auto-deactivation at 100%, auto-redirect to a fallback offer, and a pacing report.
+Everflow already ships cap controls: per-offer daily / weekly / monthly / global caps across conversion / payout / revenue / click, threshold alerts at user-defined percentages, auto-deactivation at 100%, auto-redirect to a fallback offer, and a pacing report.
 If you set it up, native does its job.

 What native doesn't do is the cross-program ranked daily push.
 Per-cap alerts fire one offer at a time.
-Nothing surfaces "across your whole program, here are the five partners closest to their cap right now, sorted by urgency, with projected trip dates" in one Slack message before standup.
-The pacing report exists but it's on-demand — you have to log in and pull it.
+Nothing surfaces "Across your whole program, here are the five partners closest to their cap right now, sorted by urgency, with projected trip dates" in one Slack message before standup.
+The pacing report exists but it's on-demand.
+You have to log in and pull it.
 The recipe runs that scan every morning, ranks the partners, projects who trips when, and drops the digest in Slack so you can act before the partner notices.

 The wow moment is the 8 AM Slack ping with three rows ranked by how close they are.
 The pain it solves is the manual cross-program scan no one remembers to run.